Devastator (album)

 Devastator is the fifth studio album by American rock band Phantom Planet.
 It was released on June 18, 2020 by Gong Records and preceded by the singles "Balisong", "Party Animal", "Time Moves On" and "Only One".
 This is their first studio album in 12 years since Raise the Dead (2008).
 The album was originally scheduled to be released on May 8, 2020, but was pushed back to June 19, due to the COVID-19 pandemic.
 The release was later moved up one day earlier, as a sign of respect to the Black Lives Matter movement so it would not fall on the same day as Juneteenth.
+Devastator is also Phantom Planet's last album with longtime drummer Jeff Conrad, who left the band in 2024 after a total of twenty years as the band's drummer.